privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

     // Encrypted BuyerInput per buyer.
     // The key in the map corresponds to buyer Id that can identify a buyer
     // participating in the auction.
-Buyer Id can be Adtech enrollment Id with
+Buyer Id can be eTLD+1; i.e. domain address
-    // Privacy Sandbox or eTLD+1.
+    // (ETLD+1) of the global load balancer of Buyer Frontend Service.
     // The value corresponds to BuyerInput ciphertext that will be ingested by
     // the buyer for bidding.
 BuyerInput include information about Custom
-    // Audience (a.k.a Interest Group), certain signals required for bidding
+    // Audience (a.k.a Interest Group), certain signals required for bidding.
-    // and url endpoints to fetch buyer code.
-The value is encrypted on client
-    // device before that is sent server side.
+    // The value is encrypted on client device before that is sent server side.
     // The SellerFrontEnd service sends the BuyerInput ciphertext (value in map)
     // to a BuyerFrontEnd service corresponding to buyer Id (key in map).
 The
     // SellerFrontEnd doesn't decrypt any BuyerInput ciphertext.